Here are some Qs we've heard over the years:

 A: This can be one of the most frustrating and horrifying experiences.
-You get this amazing soap, you adore this amazing soap, you treasure this amazing soap, and ... then this amazing soap starts melting into a mush. :-(
+You get this amazing handmade soap, you adore this amazing handmade soap, you treasure this amazing handmade soap, and ... then this amazing handmade soap starts melting into a mush. :-(

 Handmade soap doesn't contain hardeners like commercial soaps, so they need to be treated a little differently.
 Even among other handmade soaps, our soaps are softer and therefore even more prone to mushing.
 It's because we use four different kinds of oils, and three of these oils are "soft" oils (liquid at room temperature).
-The oil we use the most of, avocado oil, is extra moisturizing, but is also hella melty.
-We had to make the hard (soft?) decision to stick with a softer bar, in exchange for using extremely moisturizing oils.
+We had to make the hard (soft?) decision to stick with a softer bar because we believe it provides an overall better experience, in exchange for using extremely moisturizing oils.